soyflourbread/algo/src/README.md

 ## License

-datastructs, and all its sample codes, are released under MIT/Unlicense dual license.
+algo, and all its sample codes, are released under MIT/Unlicense dual license.
 In Layman's terms, use it for whatever you want!